oseiler2/CO2Monitor/README.md

 ## SCD3x

-A SCD3x NDIR sensor can be connected to the designated footprint and will provide CO2, temperature and humidity readings via I2C.
+A SCD3x NDIR CO2 sensor can be connected to the designated footprint and will provide CO2, temperature and humidity readings via I2C.
 It supports a separate ready signal which is connected to the ESP32.

 ## SCD4x

-A SCD4x sensor can be soldered directly onto the pcb and provides CO2, temperature and humidity readings via I2C.
+A SCD4x NDIR CO2 sensor can be soldered directly onto the pcb and provides CO2, temperature and humidity readings via I2C.

 ## BME680